Metallography

 in global losses per year due to equipment failures

-many of which could be prevented with failure investigations and implementing a routine NDT and destructive testing schedule.
+many of which could be prevented with failure investigations and implementing a routine NDT and destructive testing schedule, According to Senseye (2022).

 90%

-of mechanical failures are caused by material fatigue
+of mechanical failures are caused by metal fatigue

 90%

-of mechanical failures are caused by material fatigue
+of mechanical failures are caused by metal fatigue

 Sectors we service